Busizwe-Coding/SQL_Throwaways/README.md

-# SQL_Throwaways
+# UNIWORK2
-SQL tasks for practice
+Creating a contract system for uni